inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

                  For more information about keywords please refer to :ref:`keywords_system` and refer to the examples below.

+.. note:: The requires parameters will be deprecated soon in favour of the new metadata system described below.

 Following the docstring is a collection of variables that define and document the impact function.
 They are